firebase/extensions/firestore-counter/functions/README.md

 * datastore.user (Reason: Allows the extension to aggregate Cloud Firestore counter shards.)

-* pubsub.publisher (Reason: Allows the HTTPS controller function to publish a message to the extension's Pub/Sub topic, which triggers the controllerCore function.)
+* cloudscheduler.admin (Reason: Allows the extension to create a new Cloud Scheduler function.)